Wednesday, January 31, 2007

 We smoke it, one puff after the other

-Watching the Swargavahini river twist
+Watching the Swargavahini river twist this way, that way

 Quite randomly